-Short and steep, the trail to Minotaur Lake ascends through hemlock forests into a sub- alpine region of heather and huckleberries before reaching this emerald lake filling a cirque below Labyrinth Mountain.
-People who like to get their climbing over with quickly will love this trail through the pine-needle duff that doesn't dillydally around.
-On a hot summer day this hike near the Cascade crest is shaded for two thirds of its length is a nice escape from the heat.
-The lake provides a dipping station as a cool off, if the heat has affected even this mile-high portion of the Cascades.
+Short and steep, the trail to Minotaur Lake ascends through hemlock forests into a sub-alpine region of heather and huckleberries before it reaches this emerald lake filling a cirque below Labyrinth Mountain.
+People who like to get their climbing done quickly will love this trail through the pine-needled duff because it doesn't dillydally around.
+On a hot summer day this hike near the Cascade Crest is also appreciated because the route is shaded for two-thirds of the way, providing a nice escape from the heat.
+Furthermore, the lake provides a welcomed (though brisk) swim, if the heat has you sweating by the time you reach the shores of this mile-high destination.

 Maps: USGS 7.5-Minute Series: Labyrinth Mountain, WA.
 View our topo map.
-Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.
+Note: Use ‘Print Preview’ before printing to scale the map to a full sheet of paper.

 Nearest Town: Stevens Pass

 Skill Level: 2+

 Fitness Level: 2+

 Distance: Four miles roundtrip to Minotaur Lake; 7 miles roundtrip to Labyrinth Mountain.